-- Preview Email Newsletter

 Three UCF medical students, who researched better ways to help children with cleft palates and other skull deformities, recently presented their findings to international scientific experts.

-They credit the College of Medicine 's required research module and their mentor, an Orlando pediatric plastic surgeon, with inspiring them to seek new kn more PR
+They credit the College of Medicine 's required research module and their mentor, an Orlando pediatric plastic surgeon, with inspiring them to seek new knowledge that will help patients in the future.

 UCF's New $4M Electron Microscope Expands Research Access Across Campus, Industry (10)